 When individuals do not get a proper environment to learn and grow, it starts reflecting on their work.
 The dependencies that can quickly be resolved in the office set-up get escalated in remote working.
 The individual is unable to get constructive feedback and, as a result, ends up producing work that might be considered qualitatively inferior.
 This directly impacts the creativity and remote work productivity of employees.

-Amidst the Covid-19 outbreak, it has become crucial to engaging remote employees.
+Amidst the Covid-19 outbreak, it has become crucial to engage remote employees.
 As the world continues to stay indoors to battle the swift spread of the disease, employers need to step up to inspire, encourage and engage their workforce.
 Engaged employees are an asset to the organization.
-They are aligned with the organization’s goals, are committed to their work, and have the zeal to continue outdoing themselves.
+They are aligned with the organization’s goals, are committed to their work, and have the zeal to continue outdoing themselves while looking for innovative ways to do so.
 According to Gallup Q12 Meta-Analysis Report, companies with highly engaged employees drive 21% more profit than those with lower employee engagement.
-This indicates the immense importance for organizations to invest in employee engagement initiatives.
+This indicates the immense importance for organizations to bring forth an employee engagement innovation, especially during this pandemic, and actively invest in employee engagement initiatives.

 Employee engagement also has a direct correlation with attrition.
-When employees have meaningful work and continue to provide growth opportunities, they tend to stick around.
+When employees have meaningful work and growth opportunities, they tend to stick around.

 At a time when the creative energies are low, employees need to be motivated to keep up with their work.
-The outbreak of a pandemic, evolving workforce expectations and a boom in the gig-economy mandate a shift from traditional engagement practices.
+The outbreak of a pandemic, evolving workforce expectations and a boom in the gig-economy mandate a shift from HRs.
 Hackathons are a means to keep the creative juices of your workforce flowing.
 They are valuable in generating innovative solutions that give a boost to employees’ morale.
-Hackathons have various other benefits:

-The aim of conducting remote hackathons is to resolve complex problems within a day or two, implying that the participants must focus all their energies in getting the work done in the shortest possible time-frame.
-The agility in finding bugs, breaking the system, or even proposing a business strategy increases the employees’ efficiency and remote work productivity.
-On the one hand, organizations get multiple lenses to solve the most critical issues.
-On the other hand, employees feel highly engaged and connected to the task.
+The aim of conducting virtual hackathons is to resolve complex problems within a day or two, implying that the participants must focus all their energies in getting the work done in the shortest possible time-frame.
+The agility in finding bugs, breaking the system, or even proposing a business strategy increases the level of innovation and employee engagement, thereby improving efficiency and remote work productivity.
+While on one hand, organizations get multiple perspectives to solve the most critical issues.
+On the other hand, employees feel highly connected to the task and business at large.